Data Architecture Principles

 Also, it is important to rationalize which data architecture principles one needs and does not need.

-This is all-important because it makes you sit in the driver's seat of the strategy of the organization.
+This is all-important because it makes you sit in the driver's seat of the organization's strategy.

 Data, in many organizations, will soon be an uncontrollable complex whole.